Associate Dean, Research and Innovation

 The School will value your capacity to think strategically based on organisational priorities and objectives whilst displaying a high level of interpersonal, communication and negotiating skills.
 These skills will be required for your interactions with senior executives and external bodies and your involvement with cross disciplinary and cross-sectoral teams.
-Your leadership and expertise in learning and teaching along with your substantial academic, research and relevant professional achievement will contribute to the overall standing of the School both nationally and internationally.
+Your leadership and expertise in research along with your substantial academic, research and relevant professional achievement will contribute to the overall standing of the School both nationally and internationally.

 A Working with Children check is required for this role.

 For further information please apply via the RMIT careers site yourcareer.rmit.edu.au and enter job no. 559006 or contact Laurene Vaughan, Dean School of Design or via email email@example.com

 * Please note that your substantive Associate Professor/Professor position will be assessed in line with your skills and experience.
 A position description for the substantive role will be available upon request.

 Applications close 11:55pm on Tuesday 3 April 2018.

 Applicants are requested to separately address the key selection criteria as outlined in the Position Description.

 RMIT is an equal opportunity employer committed to being a child safe organisation.
 We are dedicated to attracting, retaining and developing our people regardless of gender identity, ethnicity, sexual orientation, disability and age.
 Applications are encouraged from all sectors of the community and we strongly encourage applications from the Aboriginal and/or Torres Strait Islander community.